bksaiki/bksaiki.github.io/cooking/recipes/2025-11-09-chorizo-pasta.md

 ## Preparation

-- Slice/crumble the chorizo.
+- slice/crumble the chorizo.
-- Mince the garlic.
+- mince the garlic.
-- Slice the onion
+- slice the onion.

 ## Instructions

 Start the pasta before the sauce since it takes the longest.
 Once the pasta and sauce are done, they will be combined.

-### Pasta
+**Pasta**

 1. Start the pasta with salted water.
 Depending on the method, you may want to start this during preparation.
 2. Drain the pasta when done, reserving some pasta water.
 Set aside.

-### Chorizo Sauce
+**Chorizo Sauce**

 1. Sauté the onion in a pan over medium-low heat until soft and translucent
-2. Increase the heat.
-Add the chorizo, tomato paste, and garlic.
+2. Increase the heat, and add the chorizo, tomato paste, and garlic.
-Keep everythig moving until it's darkened a shade.
+Keep everything moving until it's darkened a shade.
 4. Add bay leaves, tomato sauce, and paprika.
 Bring to boil, then reduce to a simmer.

-### Combining Pasta and Sauce
+**Combining Pasta and Sauce**

 1. Over low heat, toss both pasta and sauce until combined, about 2-4 minutes.
-Use reserved pasta water to emulsify.
+Use reserved pasta water as an emulsifier if needed.
 2. Season with salt and pepper to taste.